Back to Balance

 – You’ve been living in “go mode”

-– Your jaw, neck, or shoulders stay tight
+– Your jaw, neck, or shoulders are staging a protest

 – You feel overstimulated or emotionally reactive

-– You’re craving quiet but can’t seem to access it
+– You’re craving quiet but can’t access it

 – You’ve been moving through your days on autopilot